eqmh/spc_uw_zoocam/README.md

 This script will augment each image 5 different ways (rotate, shear, zoom, flip and brighten).
 If you start with 100 images, you will end with 600 images (500 of which will have an "_augmented" extension added to the file name)

-Update "dir_path" on (line 12) with the correct directory path where you extracted the ImageTrainingDataset.
+Update "dir_path" (line 12) with the correct directory path where you extracted the ImageTrainingDataset.
 Note that the path you choose for "dir_path" can either be a directory that contains multiple folders OR it can be the PATH to one specific folder you want to augment.
 Some categories are roubust enough with original images that they do not need to be augmented.
 Use your descretion to determine which categories require aumentation (ie. rare taxa that have less than a few hundred images).

+# Undo: RemoveAugImages.py
+Run this script if you need to remove augmented images from an image dataset.

+Update "dir_name" (line 12) with the correct directory path where you want to remove augmented images from.
+Note that the path you choose for "dir_name" can either be a directory that contains multiple folders OR it can be the PATH to one specific folder you want to remove augmented images from.

 # Step2: RandomImageSelection_1.2.py
 Run this scrip after dataAugmentation.py in order to create a balanced training dataset.